-There are over 1,000 third-party Skills that you can enable for your Amazon Echo, and the number continues to rise.
-However, not all of them are worthy of your time, and while many of them include fun-but-useless little features, there are still a handful that are worthwhile.
+There are thousands of third-party Alexa Skills that you can enable for your Amazon Echo, and that number continues to rise.
+But not all of them are worthy of your time.
+And while many of them include fun-but-useless little features, there are still a handful that are worthwhile.
 Here are a few third-party Alexa Skills that you should check out.

 How to Add Skills to the Amazon Echo

 First, before we dive deep into showing you what we think are some of the best Alexa Skills to install, it’s important to know how to add Alexa Skills to your Amazon Echo in the first place.
 To begin, tap on the menu button in the top-left corner of the screen in the Alexa app.

 Select “Skills” from the list.

 Tap inside of the search box at the top where it says “Search All Skills” and type in the name of an Alexa Skill that you want to install.
 Then tap on the Search button to the right.

 If you’re not looking for a particular Alexa Skill, you can also just scroll down to browse through them, or tap on “Categories” to narrow down the field a bit.

 When the Skill appears, tap on it to open it up and see more information about it.

 From there, tap on “Enable Skill” to add the Alexa Skill to your Amazon Echo.